FHantke/brave-browser-wiki/Wallet-support-FAQ.md

 Brave Wallet is a self custody wallet and therefore we cannot currently pay to it for the user rev-share for ads.
 We would need to KYC/AML your address and may also need a money transmitter license to do so.

-For tipping, we are planning to implement this.
+For tipping, we are planning to implement on-chain P2P tipping.
 There are some things to work through including high Ethereum gas fees and no anonymity in tipping.
 After we have Solana support we will likely add this pretty quickly.